ZikiFlicky/show_barcode/README.md

 ### Windows and UNIX installations

+To start the installation you need to cd into the download directory where `setup.py` is stored.

 For installing you can simply run the shell script `install.sh`.

 If that doesnt work you should try calling it through the terminal,